djhoese/git-novice-custom/_episodes/10-pull-requests.md

 ~~~
 {: .output}

-Finally we can update the pull request by pushing these changes to our github
+Finally we can update the merge request by pushing these changes to our github
 fork of the repository.

 ~~~